 School Culture and Relationships

 In thriving learning environments, pupils feel safe, known, and supported.
-Positive behaviour is expected, but curiosity and kindness are actively modelled.
+Positive behaviour is expected, and curiosity and kindness are modelled.
 Relationships remain consistent and predictable.

 This emotional stability creates the secure foundation pupils need to take intellectual risks, persevere through challenges, and build confidence.